Broadly tunable quantum-enhanced Raman microscopy for advancing bioimaging: Stimulated Raman microscopy setup

 In addition to the high detected squeezing level, our system provides broad spectral tunability, allowing access to both the fingerprint and functional group regions.
 This broad tunability is critical for biochemical fingerprinting because the fingerprint and CH-stretch regions contain distinct vibrational markers associated with different molecular species.
 As an example of the tunability, Fig.~\ref{fig:Common_plot_pol_bead} presents SRS imaging of a polystyrene microparticle obtained using a coherent (classical) Stokes beam.
 Polystyrene was selected as a well-established reference material owing to its strong Raman signals at well defined Raman shifts across a broad spectral range~\cite{Kerdoncuff:19}.

 We investigated three of the most prominent Raman lines of polystyrene: 3050~cm$^{-1}$, corresponding to the aromatic C–H stretching mode; 1600~cm$^{-1}$, associated with the skeletal C=C stretching mode of the phenyl ring; and 1003~cm$^{-1}$, corresponding to the symmetric ring-breathing mode of the phenyl group.
 To match the targeted Raman lines, the pump wavelength from the picoEmerald laser was tuned from 803.5~nm to 961~nm, covering the spectral range from the C–H stretching mode to the ring-breathing mode.
-The Raman pump power was set to approximately 34~mW, while the coherent Stokes beam power was maintained at around 3.75~mW to ensure a sufficient signal level.
-At each scanning point, the signal was averaged over 1024 acquisitions, resulting in a dwell time of around 66~ms per pixel.
+The Raman pump power was set to approximately 34 mW, while the coherent Stokes beam power was maintained at around 3.75 mW to ensure a sufficient signal level.
 The SRS images obtained with our home-built microscopy system show good agreement with the corresponding white-light wide-field image, confirming both the spatial resolution and spectral tunability of the system.